hb9kns/nago/README.md

      and <port> the port to connect to (default 70) e.g: /home/yargo/bin/nago sdf.lonestar.org /users/yargo
-    -l <logfile> uses <logfile> for saving/displaying addresses (bookmarks) (default .gopherlog, can be defined by GOPHER_LOG) -f <file> interprets <file> as gophermap for starting point (of logfile if empty)
+    -l <logfile> uses <logfile> for saving/displaying addresses (bookmarks) (default .gophermap, can be defined by GOPHER_MAP) -f <file> interprets <file> as gophermap for starting point (of logfile if empty)
     -h uses environment variable GOPHER_HOME as starting point